 Fair Play Rules

-Hacking the game, in any way, is cheating.
+Hacking the game, in any way, is (considered) cheating.

-Using multiple accounts in the same game to gain an advantage is cheating.
+Using multiple accounts in the same game (to gain an advantage over other players) is (considered) cheating.

-Playing with someone you know and working together to gain advantage is cheating.
+Playing with someone you know in Global Domination is cheating.

 What happens when a player is reported for any of the above?